 In 1708, the French playwright, lexicographer, and geographer Thomas Corneille was still happy to write in his commentary on Rhodes of “the two spots where were placed the feet of the great bronze Colossus, one of the Seven Wonders of the World, between the legs of which vessels passed in full sail.”
 And as late as 1833, the British antiquarian John Lemprière’s posthumously published Classical Dictionary blithely stated that the Colossus’s “feet were on two moles which formed the entrance to the harbour, and ships passed full sail between its legs.”
 Then came a further embellishment: “A winding staircase ran to the top, from which could easily be discerned the shores of Syria and the ships that sailed on the coast of Egypt by the help of glasses which were hung on the neck of the statue.”
 To appreciate the full ridiculousness of this claim, one first has to realize that the coast of Egypt is 350 miles (560 kilometers) from Rhodes!
 Still more ridiculously, Lemprière’s Classical Dictionary remained in print, complete with all of this misinformation, until at least 1949.

-The oldest and lengthiest of them is traditionally attributed to a man named Philo of Byzantium, who left his hometown to live and work in the Egyptian capital of Alexandria during the middle years of the third century BC.
+The lengthiest of them is traditionally attributed to an engineer and proto-scientist named Philo of Byzantium, who left his hometown to live and work in the Egyptian capital of Alexandria during the middle years of the third century BC.
 I would, however, be remiss not to mention at this point that there is a longstanding scholarly debate about the dating and the real author of the text in question.
-It began with the German philologist Hermann von Rhoden, who in about 1875 made a somewhat technical argument from the text’s linguistic qualities that it couldn’t possibly predate the Roman Empire.
-In fact, he claimed, it was most likely authored in the fifth or sixth century AD by a different, much more obscure Philo, confusingly also stemming from Byzantium — or rather Constantinople, as it was usually known by that time.
+It began with the German classicist and archaeologist Hermann von Rohden, who in about 1875 made a somewhat technical argument from the text’s linguistic qualities that it couldn’t possibly predate the Roman Empire.
+In fact, he claimed, it was most likely authored in the fifth or sixth century AD by a different, much more obscure Philo, confusingly also stemming from Byzantium — or rather Constantinople, as it had become known by that time.
 But cutting against his argument is the actual content of the text, which betrays none of the world-weariness typical of very late antiquity, and which praises the pagan gods in a way that would have been dangerous at best at that juncture in history, given that paganism had been outlawed all across the Mediterranean by that point in favor of Christianity.
 Further, it describes the Colossus as still standing intact and upright, which other credible sources tell us the statue had not done for 600 or 700 years by the dates von Rhoden proposed.
-One possible solution to this conundrum is that the text which has come down to us may have been updated for readability by some zealous transcriber centuries after its creation, in much the same way that modern editions of Shakespeare use updated spelling and punctuation.
+One possible solution to this conundrum is that the text which has come down to us may have been updated for readability by some overzealous transcriber centuries after its creation, in much the same way that modern editions of Shakespeare use updated spelling and punctuation.
 The linguist and historian D.E.L.
 Haynes concluded after making his own close study of the text in the 1990s that, at the very least, “it is hard to believe that it does not go back to a good Hellenistic [i.e., pre-Roman] source.”
 Going forward, then, I’ll take the liberty of treating it as the established work of Philo of Byzantium of the third century BC.

 Rhodes is an island in the sea.
 It had been hidden below the sea for a long time, but then Helios revealed it, and requested of the gods that the new island be his own.
 On this island stands a Colossus, 120 feet [36.5 meters] high and representing Helios.
 The statue is recognizable as being of Helios because of his distinct features.
 The artist used a quantity of bronze that might have exhausted the mines, for the molten image of the structure was the bronze-work of the world [i.e., the most ambitious bronze-work project anywhere to that point].